mashashopen/ga_computational_biology/README.md

 The executable file will run on windows work environment.
 1. make sure the file you want to decrypt is in the same directory as the executable file.
 2. make sure the frequencies files (Letter_Freq.txt and Letter2_Freq.txt) are in the same directory as the executable file.
-3. running command: .\main.exe (or just double-click the file)
+3. running command: main.exe (or just double-click the file)

 the program will ask you for the file name of the encrypted file and afterwards will decrytp it.